-Malaysia lies at 7° North of the Equator and consists of West and East Malaysia.
-West Malaysia is bordered by Thailand to the north, Singapore to the south, the South China Sea to the east, and the Straits of Malacca to the west.
+GEOGRAPHICAL LOCATION Malaysia lies at 7° North of the Equator and consists of West and East Malaysia.
+West malaysia is bordered by Thailand to the north, Singapore to the south, the South China Sea to the east, and the Straits of Malacca to the west.
 East Malaysia shares its southern border with Indonesia, its northern border with Brunei, and is cradled by the South China Sea to the west and north, and the Sulu Sea to the northeast.

 Malaysia is pampered with a warm tropical climate, with general temperatures ranging from 70° F to 90° F. The weather is strongly influenced by the Northeast and the Southwest Monsoon.
 The period of May to September is usually a drier period.
 The East Coast of West Malaysia and the states in East Malaysia normally have their rainy seasons between November and February

 Malaysia is a land of ready smiles and incredible variety.
 The rich diversity of experiences and contrasts beckons the worldly traveler, from city-lovers to adventure-seekers and much, much more.
 This is the land of friendly and fascinating people, where one can get a taste of all of Asia in a single destination.